-The content of the computer-delivered IELTS test is identical to the paper-based IELTS test, but instead of writing your answers on paper, you enter them on a computer.
+The content of the IELTS on computer test is identical to the IELTS on paper test, but instead of writing your answers on paper, you enter them on a computer.
 The only differences occur in the order of the test and the testing environment.

 So which format gives you the best chance of securing a higher score?
 Let’s look at some key differences between the two test formats so that you can decide what’s best for your needs:

-The paper-based test uses a pencil, while in the computer-delivered test, you type your responses
+The IELTS on paper test uses a pencil, while in the IELTS on computer test, you type your responses

 It all comes down to preference and speed.
 Some people are more comfortable with a pencil in hand, whereas others prefer typing and clicking their responses.
 Try some practice tests before deciding which test you would like to book.